StarnightLibrary/starnight/docs/articles/internal/listeners.md

 # Listeners

 Listeners are a more powerful implementation of event handlers.
-A listener is a type implementing <xref href="Starnight.Internal.Gateway.Listeners.IListener`1">, the generic type being the @Starnight.Internal.Gateway.Events.IDiscordGatewayEvent the listener handles.
+A listener is a type implementing <xref href="Starnight.Internal.Gateway.Listeners.IListener`1">, the generic type being the @Starnight.Internal.Gateway.Events.IGatewayEvent the listener handles.
 Listeners are registered using the `IServiceCollection.AddListener` extension method, where they are given a [service lifetime](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime) and a <xref href="Starnight.Internal.Gateway.Listeners.ListenerPhase?text=phase">.

 Registered into the containing dependency injection container, the listener will obey its service lifetime and be able to request services from DI - Starnight only controls execution of the listener logic itself.